anoadragon453/tox-offline-messaging-prop/tox-offline-draft.md

 Messages should also expire eventually, and thus a higher PoW difficulty should be required for a longer message TTL.

 ## Privacy

 Tox does not inherently provide anonymity, however this will not expose any more information about the user than using the DHT in Tox already does.

+As Offline Messaging requires UDP, this cannot be used in conjunction with Tor, as Tox-over-Tor (ToT) requires TCP-only connections.
+This may change in the future with a TCP implementation of the DHT, but that is out of the scope of this design.

 A storage_node can correlate which IPs are talking to each other by seeing who requests messages with the same key, however one could enumerate this simply by